MAN-01 Ketryx Lifecycle Management

 In Ketryx, Members use Configuration Items (CI) to build Systems, Sub-Systems, and Services.
 CIs are the atoms from which systems are built and are managed in various tools native to the given task (requirement management, source control, etc.).
 Each System, Sub-System, and Service is a CI, and it is managed in Ketryx as a Project.
 Projects can interface with other projects to create the structure needed for complex system engineering.

-As part of a Group, Members have authority and permission over CIs and their lifecycle, depending on each project’s Approval Rules.
-Some Groups can author, review, and approve a configuration item for it to become controlled and effective.
+Members have authority and permission over CIs and their lifecycle, depending on each project’s Approval Rules.
+Some Members can author, review, and approve a configuration item for it to become controlled and effective.
 Others might only have permission to view a Project.
-If a Group has assigned training, Members must perform that training, or they will not be able to perform actions (i.e., approvals) as part of the Group.
-Specific Groups are required to approve the release of the validated product (i.e., project version).
+If a Group that a Member is a part of has assigned training, Members must perform that training, or they will not be able to perform actions (i.e., approvals) as part of the Group.
+Specific Groups and/or Members are required to approve the release of the validated product (i.e., project version).
 Further details on the framework and the different entities (i.e., objects) that exist in it are provided in the following sections.

 2.1.1.
 Entities